Online entries

 What fields should you include?

-Include any fields that you want to show up to your audience when you pick the winner, for example first name and lastname, or company name
+Include any fields that you want to show up to your audience when you pick the winner, for example first name and lastname, or ticket number

 Include at least one field that will allow you to contact the entrant if they win, for example email or mobile number